Marjan Mozetich: Since the 1980s

-Mozetich developed a style of post-modern romantic music, which consists of a blend of the traditional, the popular and the modern.
+Mozetich developed a style of post-modern romantic music, which consists of a blend of the traditional, the popular, and the modern.
 Many of his compositions have been recorded on the CBC-Musica Viva, Centredisc, BIS (Sweden), Cansona, and Chandos (England).
 His works have been heard throughout Canada and abroad.
-They have been performed, broadcast, and some have been included on Canadian Airline's ‘in flight’ music programs.
+They have been performed, broadcast, and some have been included in Canadian Airline's 'in flight' music programs.

 Some of his music has been used by contemporary dance companies, as well as in film.
-He was the honoured composer of postmodern music at the Gent Conservatory Music Festival in Belgium in 1995, at which, three concerts with live national broadcast featured his compositions.
+He was the honoured composer of postmodern music at the Gent Conservatory Music Festival in Belgium in 1995, at which three concerts with live national broadcast featured his compositions.

 Works 1990s to 2004

 Since the 1990s, Mozetich's works have continued to demonstrate a taste for lyricism, romantic harmonies, and moto perpetuo rhythms.
 His works that explore the spiritual have introspective and meditative qualities; these can be heard in his earlier pieces such as El Dorado.